 How should I dispose of or recycle my old hob?

 According to Recycle Now, about two-thirds of unwanted electrical goods go to landfill.
 This not only creates a problem for the future, but prevents valuable raw materials, such as iron, from being re-used.
 There are a number of options for recycling your hob.

 If you’re getting a new hob delivered, it’s usually possible to arrange for the old one to be taken away for recycling at the same time.
 Currys PC World and John Lewis offer this service for a small charge (£15 - £20).
 They both state appliances will be recycled responsibly.

-Another route is to take your hob to the local authority recycling centre. to locate your nearest recycling centre that accepts electricals.
+Another route is to take your hob to the local authority recycling centre.
+Recycle Now's recycling locater tool will help you locate your nearest recycling centre that accepts electricals.
 Some stores also take old appliances for recycling.
 Alternatively, your local council will pick up for a fee.